-Written notices must be translated for the individuals who speak non-English languages (as defined by the State per 42 CFR 438.10(c)).
+Persons with limited English proficiency shall be provided language services at no cost to the individual including oral interpretation, written translations, and taglines in non-English languages, including the availability of language services Written notices must be translated for the individuals who speak non-English languages (as defined by the State per 42 CFR 438.10(c)).
 Notices must include language clarifying that oral interpretation is available for non-English languages and how to access it.

-DVHA must ensure that written materials and all notices to beneficiaries are written to be easily understood with consideration to the population receiving notice, including the use of language and format.
 DVHA will ensure that written materials and notices are available in alternative formats, and in an appropriate manner that takes into consideration those with special needs, for whom English is a second language, and for persons with disabilities DVHA must inform all enrollees and potential enrollees that information is available in alternative formats and how to access those formats.
+This includes a requirement that DVHA provide the individual with auxiliary aids and services at no cost to the individual, in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

-2.11.5 State Fair Hearing
+12.14.6 State Fair Hearing